erwbgy/puppet-tomcat/README.md

 *config_files*: A hash of configuration files to install - see below

+*config_templates*: A hash of configuration templates to process and install - see below

 *extra_jars*: Additional jar files to be placed in the lib directory

 *group*: The user''s primary group.
-Default: 'wso2',
+Default: 'tomcat',

 *java_home*: The base directory of the JDK installation to be used.
 Default:
 '/usr/java/latest',